andlab-um/OT_face/readme.md

 ### Yuanchen Wang, Haiyan Wu(2021)

+## Note
+File directories are marked by "\<\>".
+Before running the codes, change the directories to the path of corresponding locations.

 ## Analysis Code

 All code required to reproduce results presented in the paper are in a Jupyter Notebook under `./code`